irisgau/irisgau.github.io/docs/index.markdown

 👋 My name is Iris!

 I find joy traveling, dancing, and learning new things.
-I find peace cooking, fostering cats, and being near the water.
+I find peace being near the water, cooking, and fostering cats.
 I love to learn about language, cultures, and how people think.

-Feel free to [connect](https://www.linkedin.com/in/irisgau/) with me!

 <br>
 ![Mt.
 Rainier](/assets/images/about/me-1.jpeg){: height="243" }